Earwax blockage occurs when earwax (cerumen) builds up in your ear or becomes too hard to wash away naturally.

 Signs and symptoms of earwax blockage may include:

-- Feeling of fullness in the affected ear
+- Feeling of fullness in the ear

 - Ringing or noises in the ear (tinnitus)

-- Decreased hearing in the affected ear
+- Itchiness in the ear

 When to see a doctor

-If earwax buildup is a recurring problem, your doctor may recommend that you use a wax-removal medication, such as carbamide peroxide (Debrox Earwax Removal Kit, Murine Ear Wax Removal System).
+Your health care provider can remove excess wax by using a small, curved tool called a curet or by using suction techniques.
+Your provider can also flush out the wax using a syringe filled with warm water and saline or diluted hydrogen peroxide.
+Medicated ear drops may also be recommended to help soften the wax, such as carbamide peroxide (Debrox Earwax Removal Kit, Murine Ear Wax Removal System).
 Because these drops can irritate the delicate skin of the eardrum and ear canal, use them only as directed.

 Don't try to dig it out